sdeeg/eightball/README.md

 Control access to the backend API.
 External routes for API clients and internal routes for other apps (eg: eightball-ui).

+Trying to access the FQDN for a back end service should be blocked

 fqdn: https://eightball-service.host_url/answer?answer-set=codex

+For app to app communication (East/West or container to container) use K8s networking

 local: http://eightball-service:8080/answer?answer-set=codex

+SCG provides a front door to expose an API for external clients

 scg-fqdn: https://scg-gateway.host_url/eightball-api/answer?answer-set=codex

+Inernal clients can also use the name of the SCG object

 scg-local: http://scg-gateway/eightball-api/answer?answer-set=codex

+## git clone flag

+To get all the submodlues with the clone of the main module make sure to pass:
+--recurse-submodules